SwiftStagRime/ScriptRunner_for_Termux/README.md

 This project is currently in early development.

-    Testing: Lightly tested primarily on small .sh scripts.
+    Testing: Tested various extensions, and all works as expected

     Documentation: Detailed code description is currently under construction.

     Translation: Might be comming, app uses string resources everywhere.

     Stability: While functional, you may encounter edge cases.
 I recommend keeping backups of vital scripts using the built-in export feature.
+Also, BasicTextField starts lagging while typing at around 177K characters on Snapdragon 7s gen2, Snapdragon 8 gen3 does not have the same expirence.
+I have tested and linenumbergutter has no effect on perfomance, so it might be the internal implementation.
+I don't want to move to other ways of displaying stuff, because I will loose stylo support on my tablet

 Contributing

 Contributions, bug reports, and feature requests are welcome!
 Since the app is in its early stages, feedback on how it handles different script types or OS flavors is especially valuable.
 This project is currently in early development.